WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Bozeman Icedogs Atlanta Capitals

-Butte Cobras El Paso Rhinos
+Butte Irish El Paso Rhinos

 Gillette Wild Louisiana Drillers